Slipping Away (Mansun song)

-"Slipping Away" is a song by the English alternative rock band Mansun.
+"Slipping Away" is a song by the English alternative rock band Mansun released as the group's final single on 20 September 2004 to promote the group's last studio album Kleptomania.
+The single was released on 7" vinyl and Digital download only charting at #55 for one week on the UK Singles Chart.
 The song was written by band-leader Paul Draper.
-It was recorded and produced by Richard Rainey and Paul Draper during sessions for the group's aborted-fourth studio album.
-The song was released as the group's final single in autumn 2004 to promote the group's compilation album Kleptomania.
-The single was released on 7" vinyl and Digital download only charting at #55 for one week on the UK Singles Chart.
+It was recorded and produced by Richard Rainey and Paul Draper during sessions for the group's aborted fourth studio album.